arbaiv/notification-page-challenge/README.md

 ### Continued development

-I thought that I would be able to learn read & unread functionality through this project and learn some advance JS concepts, but this project wasn't that challenging.
-So, I would be taking some more challenging projects to keep working on my JS.
+I thought that I could learn to create read & unread functionality through this project and learn some advanced JS concepts, but this project wasn't that challenging.
+So, I would be taking on some more challenging projects to keep working on my JS.

 ## Author